aperdomogar/andreaperdomogarcia.github.io/about.md

 - J. M. Corral-Santana et al., [“Characterising the short-orbital period X-ray transient Swift J1910.2-0546” (2025)](https://ui.adsabs.harvard.edu/abs/2025A%26A...702A.225C/abstract).

 ## Seminars, conferences, and other activities
+- Attendance and plarticipation in the 4MOST HR SPV Hackathon (2026, Heidelberg).
 - Attendance and participation with two talks (progress of Survey Program Validation phase for S4, project about planet formation at low metallicities in S4) in the 4MIDABLE [4MOST](https://www.4most.eu/cms/home/) workshop (2026, Lund).
 - Attendance and participation with a talk in the [From Galaxies to Planets: an elemental journey Conference](https://bitsch.www3.mpia.de/Ringberg.html) (2026, Munich).
 "Planet formation under the gaze od Z metallicity: unexplained planets".
 - Attendance to the [Open Time Proposal PLATO workshop](https://events.gwdg.de/event/1126/page/340-travel-information) (2025, Munich).